Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Introduction

-One more advantage of our training approach is that we can set the training direction of our robotic guide by shaping the reward, which is a numerical score used to assess how well the agent performed.
-Using infinitely generated data based on an HPPN, various types of intelligence of a robotic guide pursuing different reward functions can be acquired.
-To demonstrate this, in this study, we train robot polices using two different types of rewards: one that pursues goal efficiency only and another that pursues both the goal efficiency and comfortable movement of the user.
-In this study, the smoothness of a human motion is used as an evaluation metric to measure the user comfort, which can affect the robot's usability as perceived by its human partner.
+Another benefit of our approach is that we can repeatedly perform robot training according to different reward designs, without additional human involvement.
+Using infinitely generated data based on an HPPN, various types of intelligence for a robotic guide pursuing different objectives can be acquired.
+For example, one robotic guide policy might prioritize only the accuracy of the guidance (e.g., how precisely the assisted user follows the given path), while another robot policy might also take the comfortable movement of the assisted user into account in addition to the accuracy by shaping the training objective (i.e., reward).

-To apply the proposed training method, we developed a robotic guide testbed that aims to allow users to efficiently follow along a target path without using their vision.
-The users consistently receive kinetic guidance from the robot by holding the handle of the haptic device mounted on the robot.
-In addition, our robotic guide testbed is designed to collect the user's multimodal response data to effectively predict the user's next movement, which is reflected in the robot's next action.
-To validate our robotic guide and training method, we conducted a user test in an indoor environment using a motion capture system.
-We verified that the robot effectively guides the user along the goal path based on the user's actual path, and compared the performance of our robot policies trained using the two reward types above with the baseline policy.
+To validate the proposed method, we developed a robotic guide testbed that physically guides users to follow a given target path without using their vision.
+The users consistently receive kinetic guidance from the robot through a haptic device mounted on the robot.
+Our robot observes the user's torso movements using a depth camera and measures the responsive kinetic force from the user using the haptic device.
+The HPPN was trained to predict the user's next movement based on multimodal response data, and then our robot learned its optimal behavior using the ES method from virtual simulations.
+We trained the robot using two different reward designs: one that pursues guidance performance (speed and accuracy) only, and another that pursues comfortable user movement as well as the guidance.
+In an indoor setting where a motion capture system can precisely measure user trajectories, we conducted a user test using our robotic guide.
+Our results demonstrated that, despite the limited amount of data collection, the trained robot could precisely guide the participants along the target path.
+Furthermore, among the two reward designs, the robot policy trained with a reward that additionally considered human comfort led to smoother movements of the actual participants.